-SummaryThis hands-on activity explores five different forms of erosion (chemical, water, wind, glacier and temperature).
-Students rotate through stations and model each type of erosion on rocks, soils and minerals.
-The students record their observations and discuss the effects of erosion on the Earth's landscape.
+SummaryThrough this hands-on activity, students explore five different forms of erosion: chemical, water, wind, glacier and temperature.
+They rotate through stations and model each type of erosion on rocks, soils and minerals.
+They record their observations and discuss the effects of erosion on the Earth's landscape.
 Students learn about how engineers are involved in the protection of landscapes and structures from erosion.
 Math problems are included to help students think about the effects of erosion in real-world scenarios.

-Civil engineers need to carefully study the surrounding environment and soil type in order to safely build any sort of structure.
-Buildings, roads and bridges need to be built on a solid foundation and, if possible, in an area that is not prone to erosion (e.g., a flood plane).
-Engineers can also use materials that can resist the type of erosion that a particular area is exposed to (e.g., water-proof materials or materials that are not affected by acid rain).
-Environmental engineers plant trees and other vegetation in order to help prevent wind and water erosion (the roots make the land more stable and less exposed).
-Vegetation can also help neutralize acid rain.
-Engineers also design roads, bridges, and sidewalks in a way that allows them to expand and contract with temperature changes so that they will not crack too much (e.g., the grooves in the sidewalk and bridge expansion joints).
+Civil engineers carefully study the surrounding environment and soil types in order to safely build any sort of structure.
+Buildings, roads and bridges require solid foundations and, if possible, an area not prone to erosion (such as a flood plain).
+Engineers choose materials that resist the type of erosion that a particular area is exposed to, such as waterproof materials or materials not affected by acid rain.
+Environmental engineers plant trees and other vegetation in order to help prevent wind and water erosion; plants and their roots stabilize the soil and make it less exposed to erosion.
+Vegetation can also help to neutralize acid rain.
+Engineers also design roads, bridges and sidewalks in a way that permits them to expand and contract with temperature changes to minimize any cracking, for example, sidewalk grooves and bridge expansion joints.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,